patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/ErrorState/ErrorState.md

 ### Custom footer

-To override default action button, specify your own using `customFooter`.
+To override the default action button, specify your own using `customFooter`.

 ```js file="./ErrorStateFooterExample.tsx"